wookey-project/ewok-kernel/doc/debug_sched.rst

 length is 1000 entries.

 .. hint::
-   Tataouine will help when increasing the buffer size, returning a specific error in the kernel data section if it is too big.
+   Tataouine SDK will help when increasing the buffer size, returning a specific error in the kernel data section if it is too big.

 Exploiting the scheduler debug mode